alessandropedone/laplacian-unit-square/README.md

 ### Jacobi iteration method

 Parallel solver
-- local solver (parallelize with OpenMP)
+- local solver (parallelize with OpenMP, how to specify the number of threads)
 - global solver (MPI, split nodes by rows, communication between processes)
 - (converged if all ranks satisfy the criterion)